Clayface: Golden Age

-The original version of Clayface, Basil "Baz" Karlo, first appeared in Detective Comics #40 (June 1940).
+The original version of Clayface, Basil Karlo, first appeared in Detective Comics #40 (June 1940).
 He is a B-list actor who is driven insane when he hears that a remake of the classic horror film he had starred in, Dread Castle, would be shot without him acting in the film, even though he is to be one of the advising staff.
 Donning the costume of Clayface, a villain he once played in a different movie, he begins killing the actors playing characters he killed in the order and way they die in the film, along with someone who knew his identity.
 Last, he plans to murder the actor playing the Clayface killer.
 He is foiled by Batman and Robin.

 He reappears after the prison ambulance he is riding in plunges off a cliff.
 He once again dons the mask of Clayface and targets Bruce Wayne's fiancée, Julie Madison.
 Once again, the Dynamic Duo foil his plans.
-A movie buff, Batman co-creator Bob Kane states that the character was partially inspired by the 1925 Lon Chaney, Sr. version of The Phantom of the Opera and that the name of the character came from a combination of Boris Karloff and Basil Rathbone.